Hillsong College Harassment, Unlawful Discrimination and Sexual Misconduct Policy

 • exposing one’s genitals in non-consensual circumstances or inducing another to expose their genitals; and

-• sexually-based stalking and/or bullying, including cyber-stalking and/or cyber-bullying, may also be forms of sexual exploitation.
+• sexually based stalking and/or bullying, including cyber-stalking and/or cyber-bullying, may also be forms of sexual exploitation.

 Sexual Assault or Sexual Violence is a particular type of sexual harassment that includes non-consensual sexual contact, non-consensual sexual intercourse, rape, or other physical sexual acts perpetrated against a person’s will or where a person is incapable of giving consent.
-Non-consensual sexual intercourse is any sexual penetration or intercourse (anal, oral, or vaginal), however slight, with any object, by a person upon another person, that is without consent and/or by force.
-Specific examples of sexual assault or sexual violence include, but is not limited to physical assaults of a sexual nature, such as:
+Non-consensual sexual intercourse is any sexual penetration or intercourse (anal, oral or vaginal), however slight, with any object, by a person upon another person, that is without consent and/or by force.
+Specific examples of sexual assault or sexual violence includes, but is not limited to physical assaults of a sexual nature, such as:

 • rape;